hasibulhasan1542/Obsidian/English/Essay/Romanticism in Bangla Literature.md

 #### Michael Madhusudan Dutt: The Founding Romantic Voice

 Michael Madhusudan Dutt (1824–1873) stands at the threshold of Romanticism in Bangla literature.
 Educated in Western classics and influenced by English and French Romantic poets, Dutt sought to modernize Bengali poetry by fusing indigenous themes with European forms.
-His Meghnad Badh Kavya (1861), a retelling of the Ramayana from the perspective of Meghnad, epitomizes this cultural and poetic fusion.
+His Meghnad Badh Kabya (1861), a retelling of the Ramayana from the perspective of Meghnad, epitomizes this cultural and poetic fusion.
 The poem’s tragic hero, emotional grandeur, and introspective conflict embody Romantic ideals of individual struggle, sublime beauty, and imaginative re-visioning of tradition.

 Dutt also introduced amitrakshar chhanda (blank verse) to Bengali poetry, liberating it from rigid classical meters and enabling more fluid emotional expression.
 His deep engagement with both Western and Indian traditions marked the beginning of a hybrid Romanticism—one that would flourish in later decades.